slient2009/DistanceMeasurement/README.md

-### An Empirical Study on the Distance Metric in Guiding Directed Grey-box Fuzzing (Paper Artifact)
+### An Empirical Study on the Distance Metric in Guiding Directed Grey-box Fuzzing (Artifact)